 I’m not even trying to be funny.
 Guys crave the normalcy and stability of the real world.
 When they get it, they miss the feeling of being sore as hell and emotionally spent on the back of the team bus.
 They miss the stakes.

 When you get into the real world, you can’t just walk up to the office pest and start shaking your gloves like, “You wanna go?”

 I know because many players from my generation are now transitioning out.
 Last year, I made the decision to hang up my skates and start learning the ropes at a private equity firm in California.
 I tell everyone that it’s sick because that’s just what hockey players do.
 That’s what everyone does.
 Living on the beach.
 Killing it.
 And it is definitely a great opportunity.
-But I would be lying if I didn’t say that I don’t stare at the computer screen sometimes and get punched in the stomach with memories of closing down bars in Prague or hearing the German fans chant my name after a goal.
+But I would be lying if I didn’t say that I don’t stare at the computer screen sometimes and get punched in the stomach with memories of closing down bars in Prague which had some great karaoke systems for bars I loved to use or hearing the German fans chant my name after a goal.

 The fact is, there are tons of hockey players every year — not just NHLers but minor leaguers and European players — who walk away from the game lost.

 I agree that there should be more concrete programs to help at every level (just imagine if companies started to mentor players in the offseason to groom them for the future).
 But we should also stand up for one another and be open about our experiences.
 When you don’t have that locker room anymore, you need someplace else.
 So let’s create it.
 I’m throwing out a line to Daniel Carcillo and Hayley Wickenheiser and any professional or minor league player.
 Let’s keep the conversation going, either here on The Players’ Tribune or on Twitter and Facebook.
 You can reach me @Colli17.